Supply Chain and Cost Analysis of Advanced Technologies

 Reliance on critical materials within the supply chains has been identified as a barrier to next-generation power system technology adoption and the transition to nonconventional energy resources.
 In another project, researchers seek to expand the materials flows through industry tool by exploring end-use manufacturing and supply chain impacts from critical materials.

-This project is part of a larger effort supported by the U.S. Department of Energy's Advanced Manufacturing Office to further analyze several clean energy technologies and provide insights on U.S. supply chain constraints.
+This project is part of a larger effort supported by the U.S. Department of Energy's Advanced Manufacturing and Industrial Decarbonization Offices to further analyze several clean energy technologies and provide insights on U.S. supply chain constraints.